masterteam-ntua/master-team-website/_pages/overview.md

                 of new knowledge in the field of Translational Engineering in Health and Medicine</li>
             <li class="mb-3">professional skills that will enable them to serve as healthcare executives with specialized knowledge in
-                the scientific areas of this program and meet the growing needs of private and public enterprises, agencies, and services in Greece and abroad
+                the scientific areas of this program and meet the growing needs of private and public enterprises, agencies, and services in Greece and abroad.
             </li>
         </ul>
         <h2 class="my-3">